Emzime/PowershellForMadmax/README.md

+# Update
+07/07/2021 - Update for the creation of plots compatible with the new pool protocol

 # What it does

-Powershell script usable for <a href="https://github.com/stotiks/chia-plotter/releases" target="_blank" />madMax v0.06 chia plotter Windows version</a> that manages the space<br> free storage drives for creating <a href="https://www.chia.net/" target="_blank" />Chia Network</a>.
+Powershell script usable for <a href="https://github.com/stotiks/chia-plotter/releases" target="_blank" />madMax v0.1.1 chia plotter Windows version</a> that manages the space<br> free storage drives for creating <a href="https://www.chia.net/" target="_blank" />Chia Network</a>.

 # Installation